Caciotta Cheese vs Chèvre (Goat Cheese)

 Chèvre is the French word for goat, and it refers to any cheese made from goat's milk.
 These cheeses can vary widely in texture from soft and creamy to firm and crumbly.
 Chèvre flavors range from mild and smooth to tangy and bold, depending on the age and production methods.

-Caciotta Cheese comes from Italy.
-Chèvre (Goat Cheese) originated from France.
+• Origin: Caciotta Cheese (Italy), Chèvre (Goat Cheese) (France)

 Caciotta Cheese Chèvre (Goat Cheese)